-As of December 31, 2018, the Corporation had five operating segments: hydroelectric generation, wind power generation, solar power generation, geothermal generation and site development.
-Through those five reportable segments, the Corporation sells electricity produced by its hydroelectric facilities, wind farms, solar farms and geothermal power facilities in operation, to publicly-owned utilities, other creditworthy counterparties or electricity markets.
-Through its site development segment, the Corporation analyses potential sites and develops hydroelectric facilities, wind and solar farms up to commissioning stage.
+As of December 31, 2019, the Corporation had three operating segments: hydroelectric generation, wind power generation and solar power generation.
+Through those three operating segments, the Corporation sells electricity produced by its hydroelectric facilities, wind farms and solar farms in operation, to publicly-owned utilities, other creditworthy counterparties or electricity markets and analyses potential sites and develops hydroelectric, wind and solar facilities up to commissioning stage.